• Skip to main content

 Researchers repeated this over and over with the poor intruder rats.

-T4 and T3 levels dropped by about 50% after one week of this social stress, within 4 weeks, the rats started exhibiting behaviors that might reflect a loss of motivation (less exploring) and an inability to experience pleasure (not eating sugar, a favorite rat activity).
+T4 and T3 levels dropped by about 50 percent after one week of this social stress.
+Within four weeks, the rats started exhibiting behaviors that might reflect a loss of motivation (less exploring) and an inability to experience pleasure (not eating sugar, a favorite rat activity).

 A different group of researchers did a study in sheep, and isolated them from their flocks, then measured thyroid hormones.
-Sure enough sheep that were isolated from their flocks were found to have altered thyroid hormone levels.
+Sure enough, the sheep that were isolated from their flocks were found to have altered thyroid hormone levels.

 I can’t stress the importance of having a sense of community, support, and simply a person to talk to when going through your life, and especially though your health journey.
 Time and time again, the people who do best have a strong support network, while the people who I continue to see struggling often lack social support and feel isolated, rejected, and unsupported.